rkfshakti/rkfshakti/README.md

   <h2>Open Source Contributions</h2>
 </div>

 I fix real bugs in production-grade AI infrastructure the kind that silently corrupt data, break under concurrency, or fail in edge cases that only surface at scale.
-Every single one is a genuine bug fix not a typo, not a docs tweak.

-**101 PRs across 24 repos** — 10 merged, 38 open, 53 closed.

 | Repo | Stars | Impact |
 |------|-------|--------|